carolanncan/lambtron.github.io/articles/2015-06-05-ladder-redefining-ping-pong-at-segment/index.md

 For the real-time updates, I also added logic to grab and format the relevant information and then to `POST` to the endpoint whenever a new game outcome is submitted through the app.

+*Note that PongBot is currently closed source, because I am lazy and have our Slack token in the repository.
+Maybe I'll open source it for other teams if there is interest!*

 You can deploy your own very easily by following the instructions/using the `Deploy on Heroku` button on the GitHub page (link below).

 [Source](https://www.github.com/lambtron/ladder).
 [Submit an issue](https://github.com/lambtron/ladder/issues).